 - Incision site: Under the breast, around the areola, or under the armpit

 - Placement: Under the breast gland, under the muscle, or dual plane

 Recovery is short and patients usually return to work and normal daily activities within a few days.
-Patients return home the same day and pain is minimal, well tolerated with prescribed oral medication.
-Your first checkup will be the following day in clinic.
+Patients return home the same day and pain is minimal, and well tolerated with prescribed oral medication.
+Your first checkup will be the following day in the clinic.
 Bandages are removed a few days after surgery and a specialty bra is worn for a few weeks.
-The breasts will feel tight initially and results may take several weeks for the tissue to stretch and implants to rest into its final position.
+The breasts will feel tight initially and results may take several weeks for the tissue to stretch and implants to rest in their final position.
 Scars are thin and hide well.
 Exercise may be resumed in approximately 4-6 weeks.

 Breast Augmentation surgery is performed under general anesthesia (patient fully asleep) in the adjacent surgicenter and usually takes about an hour to complete.
 Options to consider that Dr. Tsai offers include:

 Breast Augmentation Implant Types